Ryikazu/loader/README.md

-skiddy diddity tryna dump this code from daddy? how about u crack some pussies instead of scripts? ooh its harder than cracking bitches?
+skiddy diddity tryna dump this code from daddy? how about u crack some pussies instead of scripts? ooh its easier than cracking bitches?